 The questionnaire used in the study is a self-constructed questionnaire based on the halal dining and religious tolerance concepts.
-We tested the instrument by conducting a reliability test to ensure internal consistency.
+The instrument was tested by conducting a reliability test to ensure internal consistency.
 Both face validation and construct validation tests were conducted to confirm the validity.
-The questionnaire comprises of two sections: demographics and religious tolerance in halal dining.
+The questionnaire comprises two sections: demographics and religious tolerance in halal dining.
 Each response score is numbered from 6 to 1, ranging from strongly agree to strongly disagree.
-Overall, the questionnaire consists of five and eleven items in the demographics and the religious tolerance construct respectively.
+Overall, the questionnaire consists of five and 11 items in the demographics and the religious tolerance construct, respectively.

 The interview questions were also self-constructed and validated by three experts in the field.
 The researchers ran through pilot interviews, and some revisions were made to refine the interview questions before the actual data collection.

 Analysis

 This study employed the Statistical Package for Social Sciences version 21 for data analyses.
-Socio-demographic data was analysed descriptively and presented as frequencies and percentages.
+Sociodemographic data was analysed descriptively and presented as frequencies and percentages.
 The religious tolerance items were presented descriptively in the form of mean and standard deviations.
-We analysed the interview data using thematic analysis, whereby we closely identified common themes, analysing, and interpreting the meaning and responses of the interviewee.
+The interview data was analysed using thematic analysis, whereby we closely identified common themes, analysing, and interpreting the meaning and responses of the interviewee.